-All files to and from Statistics Norway are encrypted and sent via Statistics Norway's secure area for file transfer.
+All files to and from Statistics Norway are encrypted and sent via Statistics Norway's secure area for file transfer (fx.ssb.no).
 Encryption passwords are sent by text message.
 The files are automatically deleted from Statistics Norway's server after six months.
 Data from other suppliers are sent to Statistics Norway as agreed with the executive officer.
 The recipient is responsible for ensuring that data from Statistics Norway are transferred to secure areas at their institution, or to a secure analytics platform for third parties, before decryption.
-The University of Oslo's service for sensitive data (TSD) and the secure access to research data and e-infrastructure service at the University of Bergen (SAFE) are examples of secure analytics platforms.
+The University of Oslo's Services for Sensitive Data (TSD) and the secure access to research data and e-infrastructure service at the University of Bergen (SAFE) are examples of such secure analytics platforms.